-- 1. Following the filing of a written request and payment of the fixed fee by the applicant or his representative, the time limits provided for in paragraph 5 of Article 18, paragraph 3 of Article 19, paragraph 1 of Article 20, paragraph 1 of Article 22, paragraph 4 of Article 23, paragraph 1 of Article 31 may be renewed once, but for not longer than two months from the day of expiry of the initial time limit. - 2.
-Upon payment of the fee for the renewal of the time limit, the applicant, the design holder or his representative may, not later than within 2 months from the date of expiry of the initial time limit, submit an application for the renewal of the missed time limit.
-The time period shall be renewed on the decision of the State Patent Bureau. - 3.
-The time limit, fixed in paragraph 1 of Article 22, which has been missed by the applicant may be reinstated upon filing the following documents: - 1) a substantiated request to reinstate the missed time limit; - 2) a document stating the grounds of missing of the time limit; - 3) a document certifying the payment of the fee fixed for the reinstatement of the time limit. - 4.
-Reinstatement specified in paragraph 3 of this Article shall be granted, if the documents are submitted within 2 months from the moment the circumstances on the grounds whereof the applicant failed to timely pay the fixed fee and (or) present a document confirming the payment of the fee, ceased to exist, but not later than within one year from the end of the time limit which had to be observed.
-Reinstatement of the time limit shall be granted on the decision of the Director of the State Patent Bureau. - 5.
-Refusal to renew or reinstate the time limit may be appealed to the court in the manner prescribed by law.
+1. Where an applicant or his representative files a written request and pays a fixed fee for the renewal of a time limit, the time limits provided for in paragraph 4 of Article 18, paragraph 3 of Article 19, paragraph 1 of Article 20, paragraph 1 of Article 22, paragraph 1 of Article 31, and paragraphs 1 and 2 of Article 33^4 of this Law may be renewed once, but for not longer than two months from the date of expiry of the initial time limit.

+2. Upon payment of the fee for the renewal of the time limit, the applicant, the design holder or his representative may, not later than within two months from the date of expiry of the initial time limit, submit an application for the renewal of the missed time limit.
+The time period shall be renewed on the decision of the State Patent Bureau.

+3. The time limit, fixed in paragraph 1 of Article 22, which has been missed by the applicant, may be reinstated upon payment by the applicant of the fixed fee and filing of the following documents:

+1) a substantiated request to reinstate the missed time limit;

+2) a document stating the grounds of missing of the time limit.

+4. Reinstatement specified in paragraph 3 of this Article shall be granted, if the documents are submitted within two months from the moment the circumstances on the grounds whereof the applicant failed to timely pay the fixed fee ceased to exist, but not later than within one year from the end of the time limit which had to be observed.
+Reinstatement of the time limit shall be granted on the decision of the State Patent Bureau.

+5. Refusal to renew or reinstate the time limit may be appealed against to the court in the manner prescribed by the law.